-Swim for Sharks III is Scheduled for September 1st, 2014!
+We did it!
+Swim for Sharks III a great success on September 1st, 2014!

 On October 19, 2012 twelve intrepid swimmers from the world famous Dolphin Club braved the rough, chilly and shark (un) infested waters of the San Francisco Bay to swim 3.5 miles around the infamous Alcatraz Island to raise awareness for sharks.

-We repeated the swim on October 25, 2013 in strong currents to raise funds for a science intern.
+We repeated the swim on October 25, 2013 in strong currents to raise funds supporting our science internship.
+That student is moving onto graduate school in marine policy.

-This year we will do it again on Labor Day, September 1, 2014.
+This year we did it again on Labor Day, September 1, 2014.
+Read more here.
 You can join the swimmers vicariously or join our celebration by supporting a swimmer on the Indiegogo crowdrise camapign.
 The proceeds will be used to support an undergraduate science intern assisting us with the Shark Sanctuary campaign.

 Help support our shark conservation cause by sponsoring a swimmer and helping protect sharks from extinction.